statdivlab/corncob/cran-comments.md

 ## Version 0.3.2

-* Fix the invalid non-character numeric package version check as requested by CRAN
+* Fix the invalid non-character numeric package version check as requested by CRAN, fixes all four of last released version's CRAN ERRORS
+* README link updated to avoid redirect, fixes CRAN auto-check
+* Update to RoxygenNote version